bernhard-42/vscode-ocp-cad-viewer/README.md

      ![](screenshots/cadquery_installed.png)

    - Ignore the quick starts and use the "Library Manager" to install the libraries.
 Doing so, _OCP CAD Viewer_ let's you select whether to use `pip`, `mamba`, `conda` or `poetry`.
-Install the needed library by pressing the green down-arrow behind the library name in the "Library Manager" section of the _OCP CAD Viewer_ sidebar.
+Install the needed library by pressing the down-arrow behind the library name (hover over the library name to see the button) in the "Library Manager" section of the _OCP CAD Viewer_ sidebar.
 For more details, see [here](./docs/install.md)

    The Quickstarts will also